 The launcher housing incorporates the lock and seal module which when actuated provides a secure connection to, and seal against, the outside diameter of the pipe using STATS proven lock and seal technology.
 Once actuated, the locks prevent movement of the pipe during pigging operations and the seal provides a leak tight barrier.

-The Aberdeenshire-based company have recently supplied a Flangeless Subsea Launcher with a total of six 32” Remote Tecno Plug™ isolation tools for a project in the Black Sea.
+STATS Group have recently supplied a Flangeless Subsea Launcher with a total of six 32” Remote Tecno Plug® isolation tools for a project in the Black Sea.

 This equipment will enable pipeline flood prevention and wet buckle recovery solutions during pipe laying operations, providing contingency equipment to isolate the pipeline in the event of a wet buckle.